amos-kibet/elixir-getting-started/PhoenixFunctionComponents.md

 use Phoenix.Component, global_prefixes: ~w(x-)
 ```

-    In you Phoenix application, this is typically done in your lib/my_app_web.ex file, inside the def html definition:
+In your Phoenix application, this is typically done in your lib/my_app_web.ex file, inside the def html definition:

 ```elixir
 def html do